cgmartin/clj-wamp/README.md

 (http-kit/run-server my-wamp-handler {:port 8080})
 ```

-See [the docs](http://cljwamp.us/doc/index.html) for more information on the PubSub API and callback signatures.
+See [the docs](http://cljwamp.us/doc/index.html) for more information on the API and callback signatures.

 ## Change Log